The Scientific Advisory Board to The “New” Prostate Cancer InfoLink

 Timothy B. Boone, MD, PhD — Dr. Boone is Chairman of the Urology Department and medical director of the Urodynamic Laboratory at the The Methodist Hospital System, Houston, Texas.
 He specializes in issues related to urinary incontinence, specifically including incontinence consequent to radical prostatectomy.
 For additional information about Dr. Boone, please click here.

-David G. Bostwick, MD, MBA — Dr. Bostwick is CEO and medical director of Bostwick Laboratories, Inc., one of the world’s most repected commercial pathology laboratories, exclusively focused on diagnosis of cancer of urologic organs (prostate, urinary bladder, kidney, and testis) and with a special interest in prostate cancer.
+David G. Bostwick, MD, MBA — Dr. Bostwick is the chief medical officer of Bostwick Laboratories, Inc., one of the world’s most respected commercial pathology laboratories, exclusively focused on diagnosis of cancer of urologic organs (prostate, urinary bladder, kidney, and testis) and with a special interest in prostate cancer.
 He was formerly a professor of pathology and urology at the Mayo Clinic, which he left to found Bostwick Laboratories.
 He is also a past president of the International Society of Urological Pathology.
 For additional information about Dr. Bostwick, please click here.

 Michael Burke, MD — Dr. Burke is clinical director of psychiatric oncology at the Winship Cancer Institute, Emory University School of Medicine, Atlanta, Georgia.
 For 15 years he has provided care for and education about the psychological and social issues that often accompany prostate cancer patients and families.
 His research has also been focused on quality of life issues in men with prostate cancer.
 He was a founding member of the VA Interdisciplinary Prostate Cancer Clinic in Miami, Florida (one of the first such clinics in the world).
 For additional information about Dr. Burke, please click here.